Table of Contents

 “With my prior fulfillment provider, I felt sidelined because all I could think about was troubleshooting errors and reconciling with the high costs.
 ShipBob really wants to help solve my unique problems and continues to shares a lot of the ways that they can help.”

 Courtney Lee, founder of Prymal.

 Large, growing fulfillment network

-ShipBob operates a robust, growing fulfillment network with locations in three countries: the United States, Canada, and Ireland.
+ShipBob operates a robust, growing fulfillment network with locations in different countries.
 Since every fulfillment center location is powered by the same technology, you can track inventory and fulfillment performance across multiple locations.
 Using the data we provide, you can choose optimal locations to split inventory across any combination of our fulfillment centers and continue to grow with us.

 And you’ll never have to worry about losing space with us as we continue to expand into additional locations and capabilities.

 “We’ve had a long-term partnership with ShipBob, and we’ve seen the improvements and evolution of the technology.
 If you bring them an idea, they will look into it.
 They are very cutting edge, always looking for the next angle to make their business better while keeping their customers happy.

 They are very tech-driven with a fantastic dashboard.
 We have access to live inventory management, knowing exactly how many units we have in each location.
 ShipBob helps brands grow and expand at a ratio that other 3PLs are a few years behind.”

 Matt Dryfhout, Founder & CEO of BAKblade.Best-in-class support

 From custom packaging to other more customized fulfillment services, ShipBob offers support every step of the way.
 Our merchant care team is available when you need them to answer any questions or concerns you may have at any time.
 Enterprise merchants are given access to a dedicated merchant success manager at no extra cost.